rcalix1/100PlusEssentialLinearAlgebraOperationsForDeepLearning/README.md

-# 100PlusEssentialLinearAlgebraOperationsForDeepLearning
+# 100 + Essential Linear Algebra Operations For Deep Learning

-Companion to my book of the same name
+* Companion to my book of the same name